 Welcome ✦✧

-Each week, I’ll write posts about:
+Every week or so, I’ll write posts about:

-How to apply ideas from philosophy, critical theory, sociology, and art history to everyday life
+How to apply ideas from philosophy, critical theory, sociology and art history to everyday life

 What does “personal canon” mean? ✦✧